 How do students apply to UChicago?

 Students should complete the Coalition Application or Common Application and the University of Chicago Supplement.
-The Coalition and Common Applications allow students to enter in information about their background, academic profile, and extracurricular activities and submit applications to all the schools to which they are applying/
+The Coalition and Common Applications allow students to enter information about their background, academic profile, and extracurricular activities and submit applications to all the schools to which they are applying.

-The University of Chicago Supplement requires one extended essay from our list of six prompts and one short essay on choosing to attend University of Chicago.
+The University of Chicago Supplement requires one extended essay from our list of several prompts and one short essay on their interest in UChicago.
 It can be submitted through the Coalition Application or Common Application, or through the UChicago Account.
 View our supplemental essay questions.

 Is there an application fee?

 The University of Chicago does not charge a college application fee for students applying for need-based financial aid.
 For students not applying for need-based financial aid, our application fee is $75, and can be submitted through the Coalition Application or Common Application.